emtrax-ltd/Cura2MoonrakerPlugin/README.md

 1. Download this repository as zip file (https://github.com/emtrax-ltd/Cura2MoonrakerPlugin/archive/main.zip) and unzip it.
 2. Find your Cura plugins directory:
+   * In Cura menu click "Help" -> "Show Configuration Folder" and then open the "plugins" subdirectory
-   * Windows:
+     * Windows: `%APPDATA%\Roaming\cura\[version number]\plugins`
-      * The default installation path is `C:\Program Files\Ultimaker Cura [version number]\plugins`.
-      * The user based installation path is `C:\Users\<Your Username>\AppData\Roaming\cura\[version number]\plugins` (no admin privileges needed)
-   * macOS:
+     * macOS: `$HOME/Library/Application Support/cura/[version number]/plugins`
-      * Right-click on `Ultimaker Cura.app` in your `Applications` folder then click on `Show Package Contents`.
-        * In Cura 4.x or older, the default installation path is `Ultimaker Cura.app -> Contents -> Resources -> Plugins -> Plugins`.
-        * In Cura 5.x or newer, the default installation path is `Ultimaker Cura.app -> Contents -> Resources -> share -> cura -> plugins`.
-   * Linux:
+     * Linux: `$HOME/.local/share/cura/[version number]/plugins`.
-      * The user based installation path is at `~/.local/share/cura/[version number]/plugins`.
 3. Copy the extracted folder `MoonrakerConnection` into the Cura plugins folder you located in step 2.
 Attention: In the user based windows installation you have to copy the unzipped plugin directory into a parent directory with the same name.
 It looks like `...\cura\[version number]\plugins\MoonrakerConnection\MoonrakerConnection`.
-Check that installation of the previously released folder 'MoonrakerPlugin' is completely removed!
 4. If Cura is already running: quit, and restart it.

 ## How to Configure